Merge & Combine JSON Files Online

 In-depth walkthrough

 JSON merging gets complex when you need to combine configuration files, aggregate API responses, or consolidate data exports.
 Manual editing introduces syntax errors and doesn't scale beyond a few files.
-This guide covers merging JSON files programmatically - from simple object combination to handling nested conflicts and array concatenation.
+This guide covers merging JSON files programmatically, from simple object combination to handling nested conflicts and array concatenation.

 Introduction to JSON and Its Importance